imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

+- Beloved, by Toni Morrison

+### 2021

 - Mason & Dixon, by Thomas Pynchon

-### 2021

 - Working Effectively With Legacy Code, by Michael Feathers

 ### 2020